Hellverine (comic book): Volume II

 Hellverine and Mephisto confront Severith and the Hell Hulk, who have opened a gateway to hell and summoned a horde of demons.
 Although Hellverine manages to slay the demons, Severith uses his magic to restrain him while Mephisto is nearly overwhelmed by the Hell Hulk.
 Serverith attempts to extract Bagra-ghul from Akihiro to kill him, but is stopped by the recovered Destroyers and Aurora—who was never captured by Mephisto.
 Mephisto drags the Hell Hulk to Hell with him while Hellverine re-absorbs Bagra-ghul and incinerates Severith to death with his hellfire.
 With the crisis averted, Akihiro celebrates this victory with his friends and accepts his identity as Hellverine.

 Collected editions

-The first volume was be collected into a trade paperback:
+The first volume was collected into a trade paperback: